-In addition to case diameter, there are a couple other related factors to consider, the first being case thickness.
+In addition to the case diameter, there are a couple of other related factors to consider, the first being case thickness.
 You will usually find the thickness of cases to be from 6-10mm.
 As with case diameters, there are outliers in both directions, but due to physical reality, watches can’t get much smaller than 6mm.
 Also, watches much bigger than 10mm can start to look ridiculous.

 Historically, the thickness of the case was related to the mechanisms inside.
 More complex internal mechanics required thicker cases to accommodate all the parts.
 Tourbillon watches, for instance, are much thicker than a regular mechanical watch.

 However, with the rise in popularity (and reliability) of quartz timekeeping, watches went on a diet.
 Battery mechanics require far less hardware inside.
 Nowadays, mechanical watches are usually thicker than quartz watches, but a lot of case thickness is based on stylistic choices made by the watchmaker.
 It’s safe to assume, the wider the case, the thicker it will be.

 When determining the right watch fit, the width of the band is just as important as the case diameter.
 The rule of thumb is that the watch band be about half the size of your watch case, though, as always, personal taste is relevant.
 A very wide band with a narrow case might look strange, while a narrow band and wide case will look, and probably feel, off-balanced.